Table of contents

 Looking at Christmas from your dog’s point of view, it’s a very exciting time of the year when many strange and unusual items are brought into your home, which means it’s time for adventures and mischief for them.
-Christmas trees, unusual plants, shining decorations, presents and interesting foods will all be of enormous interest to your pet, yet not all of these items are safe if eaten by your dog.
-Take extra precautions to ensure that your dog is not allowed access to any of these food and plant products, however, if he does manage to consume any of them, seek assistance and advice from your Vet.
+Christmas trees, unique plants, shining decorations, presents, and exciting foods will all be of enormous interest to your pet, yet not all of these items are safe if eaten by your dog.
+Take extra precautions to ensure that your dog is not allowed access to these food and plant products.
+However, if he does manage to consume any of them, seek assistance and advice from your Vet.

 Pine needles will be sharp and could pierce your dog’s paw pads.
 Oil from the pine needles may irritate the stomach and mouth, resulting in excessive salivation and vomiting if swallowed.
-Be aware of your dog attempting to chew the cable on the Christmas lights, and even chewing the tinsel or the glitzy baubles on the tree.
-These could cause an obstruction, or worse still, may splinter and result in a gastric rupture.
+Be aware of your dog attempting to chew the cable on the Christmas lights and even chewing the tinsel or the glitzy baubles on the tree.
+These could cause an obstruction or, worse still, splinter, resulting in a gastric rupture.

 The Holly and The Ivy and the mistletoe too